• Skip to primary navigation

 • Another sweet way of serving Kartoffelpuffer is to sprinkle it with cinnamon and sugar (Zimt and Zucker) or add some fruit compote.

-• In Bergischen Land they serve their „Reibekuchen” (as it is known there) with black bread (Schwarzbrot), sugar syrup and coffee.
+• In Bergischen Land they serve their „Reibekuchen” (as it is known there) with black bread (Schwarzbrot), beet syrup (affiliate link), and coffee.

-• Another popular combination is to eat the potato pancakes with smoked salmon, horseradish and a quark dip (Kräuterquark.)
+• Another popular combination is eating potato pancakes with smoked salmon, horseradish and a quark dip (Kräuterquark) or sour cream.

-• It is also common to serve Kartoffelpuffer with soup.
-This was especially common after the second world war when bread was scarce.
+• Kartoffelpuffer is also served with soup.
+This was especially common after the Second World War when bread was scarce.
 It was served with swede soup, potato or pea soup.

 • You can also serve it with creamed spinach and a fried or scrambled egg.